codersforcauses/elucidate/documentation/docs/backend/authentication.md

 ## /register/

 Methods: POST
-Description: Register an user.
+Description: Register a user.
 Returns the user JSON as the response.
 Success status code: 201 Created

 **Data Parameters:**